smartstore/Smartstore/src/Smartstore.Modules/Smartstore.WebApi/Readme.md

 ## General developer notes
 ### OData
-- Accurate OData <a href="https://github.com/dotnet/aspnet-api-versioning/tree/93bd8dc7582ec14c8ec97997c01cfe297b085e17/examples/AspNetCore/OData">examples</a>.
+- Reasonably accurate OData <a href="https://github.com/dotnet/aspnet-api-versioning/tree/93bd8dc7582ec14c8ec97997c01cfe297b085e17/examples/AspNetCore/OData">examples</a>.
 - <a href="https://learn.microsoft.com/en-us/odata/webapi/built-in-routing-conventions">Routing conventions</a> (only partly applicable for AspNetCore.OData v.8).
 - <a href="https://learn.microsoft.com/en-us/aspnet/web-api/overview/odata-support-in-aspnet-web-api/odata-v4/entity-relations-in-odata-v4#creating-a-relationship-between-entities">$ref</a> (not supported).

-- **IActionResult** is used when multiple return types are possible, otherwise **ActionResult&lt;T&gt;** can be used.
+- `IActionResult` is used when multiple return types are possible, otherwise `ActionResult<T>` can be used.
-The type property of ProducesResponseTypeAttribute can be excluded for **ActionResult&lt;T&gt;**.
+The type property of `ProducesResponseTypeAttribute` can be excluded for `ActionResult<T>`.

 - OData **functions** can be only HttpGet, OData **actions** only HttpPost.

-- By protocol specification **enums** are serialized using the enum member string, not the enum member value.
+- By protocol specification `enums` are serialized using the enum member string, not the enum member value.

 ### <a href="https://github.com/domaindrivendev/Swashbuckle.AspNetCore">Swashbuckle</a>
-- Explicit **From** parameter bindings are required otherwise Swashbuckle will describe them as query parameters by default.
+- Explicit `From` parameter bindings are required otherwise Swashbuckle will describe them as query parameters by default.
-Code comments of parameters decorated with **FromForm** do not show up (<a href="https://github.com/domaindrivendev/Swashbuckle.AspNetCore/issues/2519">#2519</a>).
+Code comments of parameters decorated with `FromForm` do not show up (<a href="https://github.com/domaindrivendev/Swashbuckle.AspNetCore/issues/2519">#2519</a>).

 ### Errors
 <table>